iGate 1st-qtr revenue misses estimates

-Software company iGate (IGTE.O) reported a better-than-expected quarterly profit, but revenue fell short of estimates, hurt by delays in rolling out new projects.
+April 13 Software company iGate reported a better-than-expected quarterly profit, but revenue fell short of estimates, hurt by delays in rolling out new projects.

 First-quarter net income attributable to common shareholders rose to about $17 million, or 22 cents a share, from $15.2 million, or 22 cents a share, a year ago.